Michigan Resources

 Wildflower Association of Michigan (WAM) Facebook Page

-Michigan State University Extension Plant and Ecosystem Services is designed to help people select and successfully grow native plants.
+Michigan State University Extension Plant and Ecosystem Services is designed to help people successfully select and grow native plants.
 It’s a comprehensive resource that focuses on using Michigan-native plants to benefit agriculture, communities, and the environment.